The cause of anorexia nervosa is believed to be multifactorial with psychological, environmental, and biological factors believed to all play a role.

 - Bullying about body weight or shape

-There appears to be a familial link to anorexia and individuals with a family history of eating disorders, depression or substance misuse are more likely to be affected.
-An individual with a close relative with anorexia is ten times more likely to suffer from anorexia nervosa than someone with no family history.
+There appears to be a familial link to anorexia and individuals with a family history of eating disorders, depression, or substance misuse in that these individuals are more likely to be affected.
+In fact, an individual with a close relative with anorexia is ten times more likely to suffer from anorexia nervosa than someone with no family history.

-This may arise from a genetic link that is inherited from the parents, although it could also be an acquired trait from environmental circumstances, such as developing negative thoughts about body image similar to other members of the family.
+This association may be due to the presence of a genetic link that is inherited from the parents.
+It could also be an acquired trait from environmental circumstances, such as developing negative thoughts about body image similar to other members of the family.

-Abnormal biochemical makeup of the brain may also be involved.
-The hypothalamic-pituitary-adrenal axis (HPA) regulates the release of neurotransmitters such as serotonin, norepinephrine and dopamine, which affect the mood and appetite of the individual.
+An abnormal biochemical makeup of the brain may also be involved.
+The hypothalamic-pituitary-adrenal axis (HPA) regulates the release of neurotransmitters such as serotonin, norepinephrine, and dopamine, which affect the mood and appetite of the individual.
 Individuals with anorexia nervosa often have decreased levels of serotonin and norepinephrine, suggesting that they may be involved in the pathology of the condition.